AbayIbrayev/ionic4-movieApp/README.md

 1. Ionic CLI needed.
 Link: https://ionicframework.com/getting-started.
 2. Clone the project.
-3. Register for an API key on the OBDb API website http://www.omdbapi.com/apikey.aspx (it's Free).
+3. Register for an API key on the OMDb API website http://www.omdbapi.com/apikey.aspx (it's Free).
 4. When you recieved your API key set it in the project as your environment variable in the **ionic4-movieApp/src/environments/** folder:
    * You will need to create a new file <strong>environment.ts</strong>.
    * And insert following: